 However, Abacus News reports that the Mi Mix Alpha has been delayed indefinitely, with Xiaomi unable to offer a firm date for release.

 If this was the bit you were hoping we would tell you Xiaomi makes incredible-value smartphones and in common with its predecessor the Mi Mix Alpha costs less than £500 then you need to sit down.
 There are some incredibly expensive components in use here, and Xiaomi has poured millions into R&D.

 During the initial small-scale production Mi Mix Alpha will cost 19,999 yuan, which translates to around £2,265/US$2,815/2,560€.

-For something more affordable check out the Mi 9 Pro that was also announced this morning.
+For something more affordable check out the Mi 9 Pro that was also announced at the event.

 Read next: Best New Phones Coming in 2020